snappyflow/sf-go-profiler/README.md

 }
 ```

-- profiling can conditionally enabled when required using flags
+- profiling can conditionally enabled when required using golang flags

 ```go
 import (